Search

 So, how are these memories stored in the brain?

-Short-term memory activates the prefrontal cortex, frontal lobe, and parietal lobe of the brain.
+Assuming your brain is free from any memory disorders, short-term memory activates the prefrontal cortex, frontal lobe, and parietal lobe of the brain.

 The hippocampus brain region is responsible for the consolidation of info from short-term to long-term memory.